Video submission deadline extended** to Wednesday, January 27, 2021 by 12:00 pm (noon)

 Generals: By video submissions due by Tuesday, January 26 at 5:00 pm.

-The link to submit your audition is here.
+The NEW link to submit your audition is here.

 Callbacks: In-person on Friday and Saturday, January 29 & 30.
 Actors will be notified via email no later than Thursday evening, January 28.